aguerrero232/artificial-intelligence-group-final-project/README.md

 ___

-## Approach: Applying Reinforcement Learning to simulated environment using ml-agents and unity
+## Approach: Applying Reinforcement Learning to a simple agent using ml-agents and unity

 * ***Unity*** is a game engine that allows you to develop and test your own games, simulations, and AI agents.